Stock market today: Wall Street rises following updates on consumer confidence, job openings

 Wall Street is also reviewing the latest earnings from several big retailers.

-Best Buy shares rose 6% after the consumer electronics retailer beat Wall Street forecasts, even as second-quarter profit and sales declined from a year ago.
-Discount retailer Big Lots surged 26.9% after reporting strong financial results.
+Best Buy rose 5.3% after the consumer electronics retailer beat Wall Street forecasts, even as second-quarter profit and sales declined from a year ago.
+Discount retailer Big Lots surged 29.3% after reporting strong financial results.

 Investors and economists have several more big economic reports on tap this week.
 The government will provide another update on the nation's gross domestic product on Wednesday.
 It will also release its monthly employment report for August on Friday.